In this blog we discuss how two different treatments for hormone positive breast cancer (tamoxifen vs. aromatase inhibitors) work.

 What are oestrogen and progesterone?

 Oestrogen and progesterone are both hormones that travel in the blood to tell other parts of the body how to function.
 In women, oestrogen and progesterone are the vital sex hormones that regulate menstrual cycles and play an important role in pregnancy.

 In breast cancer, these hormones have a very different function.
 Once they have made contact with cancer cells, they stimulate them to grow.
 This discovery has led to a whole new category of treatment called hormone therapy.
 Carry on reading to find out how this works!

 What do these hormones have to do with breast cancer?

 Of these hormones, oestrogen is the main female hormone stimulating breast cancer growth.
-ER-positive cancer cells have their oestrogen receptors on the cell surface, and when these receptors are activated by oestradiol (a type of circulating oestrogen hormone), cells multiply (proliferate) and therefore the cancer grows4.
+ER-positive cancer cells have oestrogen receptors on the cell surface, and when these receptors are activated by oestradiol (a type of circulating oestrogen hormone), cells multiply and therefore the cancer grows4.
 Both tamoxifen and aromatase inhibitors (AIs) are hormonal therapies used in the treatment of oestrogen positive (ER-positive) breast cancers to stop tumour growth and recurrence.

 Where is oestrogen produced?

 In premenopausal women, oestrogen is mainly produced by the ovaries.
 However, for everyone including men, a small amount of oestrogen is also produced in other tissues, such as in fat cells, the breast, bone, liver and brain5.
-In this instance, the enzyme aromatase is used to convert other hormones (such as testosterone) into oestradiol.
+In these tissues, the enzyme aromatase is used to convert other hormones (such as testosterone) into oestradiol.
 After the menopause, there is no longer oestrogen production in the ovaries, but aromatase activity persists so oestrogen is still present.

 How does Tamoxifen work?